actsl/kiss_sdl/README.md

 is, but because of simplicity this has not been done in the examples of this toolkit.
 The general variable size array implemented in this toolkit, enables to add the widget structures to it, and pass them together to an external function.
 The variable size array also has an id number for every element, this enables to use unique numbers for every added widget, and by these numbers it is possible to identify these widgets in another function.
-Passing objects like that also makes a re-entrant or thread-safe code possible.
+Passing objects like that also makes a re-entrant or thread-safe code possible, also in this widget toolkit there is nothing central.

 Can the images be compiled into the code, instead of being in separate files?
 Yes they can, images can be compiled into the C code, also Gimp